williamzborja/datastructures/introduction/README.md

 # Introduction

+What are Data structures?

+Are different ways to sort information into computer memory for many huge systems the way to store information efficiently can impact directly the efficiency of systems.

+how are you can measure efficiency?

 ## Big O notation

 Is the most common way to measure algorithms **complexity** in terms of:

 - time(Speed)
 - space(Memory)

-Big O Notation measure how input size often represented by **n** impact the algorithms effiency in the **worse cases** and the worse input size for any algorithm is  **tending to infinity** for this reason all constant values can be ignored in Big O Notation.
+Big O Notation measure how input size often represented by **n** impact the algorithms efficiency in the **worse cases** and the worse input size for any algorithm is **tending to infinity** for this reason all constant values can be ignored.

 Example.

-We have 3 different algorithms that receive the same a input **n** and  each of them perform differents numbers operations/memory:
+We have 3 different algorithms that receive the same a input **n** and each of them perform different numbers of instructions or operations/memory:
-`` 1, 900, 9999999, n/2``.
+`1, 900, 9999999, n/2`.

 At the worse case **tending infinity**, What's the more efficient algorithm?

-Initially you could take the algorithm as a better but that only 1 * n operation but n is infinity:
+Initially you could take the algorithm with 1 instruction as a better but that only 1 * n operation but n is infinity:

-<code>infinity * 99999 = infinity</code>
+`infinity * 99999 = infinity`

-<code>infinity * 1 = infinity</code>
+`infinity * 1 = infinity`

-<code>infinity/2 = infinity</code>
+`infinity/2 = infinity`

-Big O complex here is ``O(infinity)`` or ``O(n)``
+Big O complex here is `O(infinity)` or `O(n)`

-You could try measure efficiency of  your algorithm with a fixed input size for example 3 or 200 but we wouldn't talking about big O notation.
+You could try measure efficiency of your algorithm with a fixed input size for example 3 or 200 but in infinity case are irrelevant.

-Understand the behavior of your code in terms of time or memory in the worse case is crucial skill in interviews and coding in general.
+Understand the behavior of your code in terms of time or memory efficiency in the worse case is crucial skill in interviews and coding in general.

 ```rust
 const N: usize = 10; // size of array